catamphetamine/react-pages/README.md

 // Call it as `dispatch(notify(text))`.
 //
 export const notify = redux.simpleAction(
+  // (optional) Redux event name.
   'NOTIFY',
-  // The action
+  // The action.
   (text) => formatMessage(text),
-  // The Redux state reducer for the action's return value (state, message) => ({ ...state, message }),
+  // The Redux state reducer for the action's return value.
+  (state, message) => ({ ...state, message }),
-  // The Redux reducer above could be also defined as
+  // The Redux reducer above could be also defined as:
   // 'message'
 )